 Gummies combine several stressors into one manufacturing sequence.
 That’s why a color system that looks perfect in a bench trial can shift once you scale, change equipment, or tighten timelines.

 None of this means natural colors are a bad idea.
-It just means they need to be managed like a technical input-not a last-minute cosmetic decision.
+It just means they need to be managed as a technical input—not a last-minute cosmetic decision.

 In gummy supplements, color isn’t just about aesthetics.
-It directly impacts batch acceptance, customer perception, and the likelihood of rework.
-The key mindset shift is to treat natural color as a functional raw material with defined critical attributes, not as a minor ingredient you can “tweak by eye.”
+It directly impacts batch acceptance, customer perception, and rework rates.
+Treat natural color as a functional raw material with defined critical attributes—not something you “tweak by eye.”

-When teams skip that discipline, the same pattern shows up again and again: a batch looks slightly different, someone adjusts color on the fly, and suddenly you have batch-to-batch variation that’s hard to explain and even harder to document cleanly.
+When teams skip that discipline, the same pattern repeats: a batch looks slightly different, someone adjusts color on the fly, and suddenly you have batch-to-batch variation that’s hard to explain and even harder to document.

 Color Drift Is Often Your First Process Warning